 Beware of the monkeys - they steal food, shiny objects and will take things from your hand or bag!

 For any non-Hindu tourist it is not possible to enter into the actual Pashupatinath temple itself.
 Hindus can enter but no photographs are allowed.
-There's strict security with metal detectors so don't even try.
+It's one of the reasons it's review scores are lower than they should be.
+However do remember there's a lot to see around the temple which has a vast area open to visitors.
+Meanwhile at the actual temple there's strict security with metal detectors so don't even try.
 There are lockers to put your valuables.
 For all others here is a description of what's inside.

 You enter through a huge arched gate where a large bronze/golden Nandi (Shiva's mount) kneels before the temple.